-We considered several possible approaches to constructing graph edges from an input query/map image sequence.
-The first approach is to view each image frame in the sequence as a graph node and connect neighboring image nodes by edges \cite{icra21takeda}.
-The second approach is to apply pre-defined partitioning, such as grid-based partitioning, to obtain spatio-temporal node regions.
-The third approach is to employ semantic video segmentation techniques to segment an input image sequence (video clip) into spatio-temporal region nodes.
+We considered several possible approaches for constructing graph edges from an input query/map image sequence.

+The first approach views each image frame in the sequence as a graph node and connects neighboring image nodes with edges \cite{icra21takeda}.
+The second approach applies pre-defined partitioning, such as grid-based partitioning, to obtain spatio-temporal node regions.
+The third approach uses semantic video segmentation techniques to segment an input image sequence (video clip) into spatio-temporal region nodes.
 The fourth approach employs image segmentation techniques to segment images into image region nodes.